Controlling computer with head mouse

 Headset with head mouse and sip/puff control (viewed from the side)

-The head mouse on top of computer screen
+The head mouse on computer screen

 Related tips